Ypertex/blog/content/articles/westworld-scoring-competition-content-process-relationship/index.md

 The runner-ups and the winner were announced on June 28, 2020, via YouTube.

 That's when things went sideways.
-As you can tell from the [winners announcement on YouTube](https://www.youtube.com/watch?v=Qsi7wP024J4), the overwhelming amount of the currently 2,410 comments can be considered as disagreeing with the jury's choice.
-At the time of writing, the like/dislike feature of the announcing video is disabled---a strong hint that users have been heavily disliking the competition's conclusion so that Spitfire Audio felt forced to disable the rating function.
+As you can tell from the [winners announcement on YouTube](https://www.youtube.com/watch?v=Qsi7wP024J4), the overwhelming majority of the 2,410 comments at the time can be considered to disagree with the jury's choice.
+At the time of writing, the like/dislike feature of the announcement video is disabled—a strong hint that users had heavily disliked the competition's conclusion, forcing Spitfire Audio to disable the rating function.

 The day after the announcement, Spitfire Audio's co-founder Christian Henson published a [YouTube video](https://www.youtube.com/watch?v=TepB6xbJCiw) defending why the winner won and complaining about the participants' complaints, not differentiating in any way the distinct points of feedback his company received.